 A forensic analysis of Mike Riley’s display in Man Utd 2-0 Arsenal, 2004

-Arsenal fans will forever remember their club’s incredible 49-game unbeaten run in the Premier League – but they will also never forget the way it was brought to an end at Manchester United.
+Arsenal fans will forever remember their club’s iconic 49-game unbeaten run in the Premier League – but they will also never forget the way it was brought to an end at Manchester United.

 The run began with 6-1 and 4-0 wins at the end of 2002-03 and was followed, of course, by that remarkable 2003-04 season in which Arsene Wenger’s side created history by becoming the first and to date only club to go an entire Premier League campaign unbeaten.